 Bangriposi has a quaint railway station, but not all trains stop there.
 The nearest one is at Balasore.
 From Balasore, you can take a trekker or a car to Bangriposi.
 There is one DMU passenger train from Balasore to Bangriposi at 10 AM.
 The train journey is extremely beautiful as it passes through the jungles and countryside of Odisha.

 Blogger: Agni & Amrita from Tale of 2 Backpackers

-Engulfed by mist and drizzles, the trail meanders its way past gurgling streams, forest patches, goat tracks, vantage points, grasslands and a few hills before it ends atop Tadiyandamol.
-Though the low visibility and the ubiquitous leeches might be a deterrent on the way up, Tadiyandamol trek is definitely one of the best monsoon treks in India.
+Engulfed by mist and drizzles, the trail meanders its way past gurgling streams, forest patches, goat tracks, vantage points, grasslands, and a few hills before it ends atop Tadiyandamol.
+Though the low visibility and the ubiquitous leeches might be a deterrent on the way up, the Tadiyandamol trek is definitely one of the best monsoon treks in India.
 The intermittent drizzles are always refreshing and the different shades of green that the monsoon splashes further accentuate the charm of this wonderful trek.

 How to reach